learn-academy-2021-charlie/week-1-assessment-charper95/interview-questions.md

 4. What is a built-in method?

-  Your answer: built-in methods are
+  Your answer: Built-in methods are built in functions of Javascript that are used often by developers.
+They have been put into Javascript so developers don't need to build them themselves every time they are working on new code.
+Like regular functions, sometimes built-in methods take arguments that are run through the function of the built-in method in the background.

   Researched answer: